testcontainers/testcontainers-go/docs/modules/kafka.md

-# Kafka
+# Kafka (KRaft)

 Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

 ## Introduction

-The Testcontainers module for Kafka.
+The Testcontainers module for KRaft: [Apache Kafka Without ZooKeeper](https://developer.confluent.io/learn/kraft).

 ## Adding this module to your project dependencies